catseye/Fountain/doc/Design-of-Fountain.md

 say if it describes a CSL, or something outside the CSLs (for example, a primitive recursive function).

-#### Is generating a string that is a member of a CSL also in PSPACE?
+#### Is generating a string that is a member of a CSL also PSPACE-complete?

-Honestly, I don't know.
-I haven't come across anything about this in the literature yet.

-My guess is that it is, based on the following reasoning.
+I haven't come across anything specifically about this in the literature, but I believe it is, for the following reasons.

 An acceptor for a CSL can be turned into a parser for that CSL, one which outputs some of its context (e.g. outputting `n=3` when given `aaabbbccc`), efficiently.
+When looking at the CSL as an LBA, this is trivial: the context will remain somewhere on the tape at the end, so just output that.

-This parser can also be rephrased as a transducer (e.g. it outputs `aaabbbccc` when given `n=3`; this sort of thing is exactly Fountain's purpose).
-This reverse "generation" process is no more and no less fundamentally complex than the original "parsing" process.
-So it too is in PSPACE.
+Now, this parser can also be viewed as a transducer, and we can think of running it in reverse (e.g. it outputs `aaabbbccc` when given `n=3`;

-But that's a guess.
-I don't know.
+this sort of thing is exactly Fountain's purpose).

+In the worst case, running this reverse process means running the original parser nondeterministically and accepting if there is an accepting path from some input to our goal.
+This implies we would need NPSPACE to run this transducer in reverse.
+But by Savitch's Theorem, PSPACE = NPSPACE, so we could still do this on an LBA, so it would still be a CSL.

-It could also be the case that the generation goals are not sufficiently defined, and Fountain keeps searching forever for a satisfying string, and never finds one.
+For how Fountain is currently defined, it could also be the case that the generation goals are not sufficiently defined, and Fountain keeps searching forever for a satisfying string, and never finds one.
 In that case, we'd need to weaken our complexity claim to something like "When generating a string terminates, it uses only polynomial space".